jackcary/pandemicpregnancy.com/content/_index.md

 ### How many pregnant people have died from COVID-19?

 While there is not yet complete data on deaths in COVID-19-positive pregnant people, to date, it is a very rare occurrence.
-There has been 1 [reported death of a pregnant person due to COVID-19 in Iran](https://www.sciencedirect.com/science/article/pii/S1477893920301332). {{< flair "Apr 14 2020" >}}
+There has been one [reported death of a pregnant person due to COVID-19 in Iran](https://www.sciencedirect.com/science/article/pii/S1477893920301332). {{< flair "Apr 14 2020" >}}

 ### How many newborns have tested positive?